 - K.7.1 32 credits by the end of the first year of registration - K.7.2 112 credits by the end of the second year of registration. - K.7.3 192 credits by the end of the third year of registration. - K.7.4 The above-mentioned implies that a student who does not complete the LL B (Honours) degree within the prescribed duration of study, has two years left to complete the remaining 152 credits. - k.7.5 A student may only register for a maximum of two times for the same year of study.
-This is subject to the duration of study for the part time LL B (Honours) degree.
-The maximum duration of study for the part time LL B (Honours) degree is five (5) years.
+This is subject to the duration of study for the part time LL B (Honours) degree is five (5) years.